maxmahlke/classy/docs/index.rst

 Note: The classification pipeline is implemented yet the user-interface is minimal so far.
-I am currently writing my PhD thesis and intend to make ``classy`` more user-friendly in July / August of this year.
+I am currently writing my PhD thesis and intend to make ``classy`` more user-friendly later this year.
 For questions or issues, please use the `Issues <https://github.com/maxmahlke/classy/issues>`_ page of the repository or contact me `via email <https://www.oca.eu/en/max-mahlke>`_.